 Featuring machine-washable fabrics, the Nuna RAVA is easier to clean than the Clek Foonf.
 The covers for the seat pad, head support and child restraint area can be removed, and along with the harness pads and infant insert, they're safe for the washing machine (though not for the dryer).

-The Clek Foonf seat cushion and seat back covers can also be removed, though the fabric's tighter fit on the seat frame makes doing so more difficult.
-The fabric isn't machine-washable, so spot cleaning with a mild detergent is recommended.
+The Clek Foonf seat cushion and seat back covers can also be removed, though the fabric's upholstered fit on the seat frame makes doing so more difficult.
+The fabric isn't machine-washable, so spot cleaning with a mild detergent or with Clek's fabric cleaning and stain remover kit is recommended.

 However, the Clek Foonf features advanced Crypton Super Fabrics that provide protection against stains, moisture and odor-causing bacteria.
 If you spill liquid on the Clek Foonf, you'll see it bead off.
 Plus, the fabrics are free of brominated and chlorinated flame retardants.